MasterHrit/Python-DSA-Projects/Simple_Math_Quiz_Application/README.md

 # Python Mini Project on Simple Math Quiz Application.

-### Design an Math Quiz Application that will take quiz on below mathematical operations :
+### Design an Math Quiz Application that will take quiz on below mathematical operations on 2 Digit Numbers:

 **1. Addition**